-Participants: The workshop will have 27 participants from 10 countries.
-More than 30% of the participants are from outside Germany.
-A public day with secondary school teachers from Berlin and the region will be held on Thursday, September 19, 2013.
+Participants: The workshop had 27 participants from 10 countries.
+More than 30% of the participants were from outside Germany.

 The workshop “Elementary Mathematics from an Advanced Standpoint - Felix Klein and Mathematics for Teachers” is part of the Klein Project, a major project of the International Mathematical Union (IMU) and the International Commission on Mathematical Instruction (ICMI).
 It aims to link research mathematics with school mathematics in the spirit of the famous book by Felix Klein’s “Elementary Mathematics from an Advanced Standpoint” which was published in 1908.
 Since then mathematics has grown exponentially, changed under the influence of computers and new fields and applications, adopted new approaches, and developed new concepts.

 The Klein Project represents a new research domain—one that is of vital importance to the world-wide effort to increase the numbers and standard of mathematically educated graduates in all areas of society.